sealkeen/MediaStreamer/Readme.md

 ## Overview
-### SQLite and .Net (Core) based application aimed to support cross-platform audio streaming / listening experience.
+### [SQLite, SQLServer] .Net (Core) based application aimed to support cross-platform audio streaming / listening experience.

 ### Right now the functional of the project is limited to:
 - Music Explorer: Create music library and edit its content (e.g. tags, albums, genres, artists);